Sjenica

 Sjenica (Сјеница, /sh/) is a town and municipality located in the Zlatibor District of southwestern Serbia, on the vast Sjenica-Pešter plateau and geographically located in the central part of Sandžak.
-The population of the municipality, according to 2022 census, is 24,083, while the town has a population of 12,989.
+The population of the municipality, according to the 2022 census, is 24,083, while the town has a population of 12,989.

-In terms of area (1,059 km^{2}), Sjenica is 11th largest municipality in Serbia.
-A multi-ethnic environment where Bosniaks, Serbs, Albanians, Montenegrins, Turks, Romani and others live in it.
+Serbia's 11th largest municipality in terms of area (1,059 km^{2}), Sjenica is a multi-ethnic environment where Bosniaks, Serbs, Albanians, Montenegrins, Turks, Romani and others live.

-According to the level of development of local self-government units for the year 2014, the municipality of Sjenica belongs to the fourth group consisting of 44 extremely underdeveloped local self-government units whose level of development is below 60% of the national average.
+According to the level of development of local self-government units for the year 2014, the municipality of Sjenica belongs to the fourth group, consisting of 44 extremely underdeveloped local self-government units whose level of development is below 60% of the national average.

 History

-The Sjenica area was inhabited since prehistoric times.
+The Sjenica area has been inhabited since prehistoric times.
 The remains of a prehistoric fortification were found on the edge of the Sjenica field, on the Zarudina hill, near Sjenica, and in several locations near Sjenica, necropolises were discovered and objects from the prehistoric period were found.
 In this, as well as in a wider area, lived the Dardanians, who were later driven to the south by the Illyrian tribe, Autariat.

 Sjenica was first mentioned in 1253 as a place on the road to Dubrovnik, where merchants from Dubrovnik stopped and paid customs.

 15th century

-In the first decades under the Ottomans (15th century), Sjenica was a vilayet and nahija of the same name as part of the Sandžak Bosna, that is, one of the hass of the Skopje-Bosnian sandžak-bey and Krajišnik Isa-bey Ishaković, son of Ishak Bey.
+In the first decades under the Ottomans (15th century), Sjenica was a vilayet and nahija of the same name as part of the Sanjak of Bosnia, that is, one of the hass of the Skopje-Bosnian sandžak-bey and Isa Bey Ishaković, son of Ishak Bey.
 Ottoman defteri (census books) from that period (from 1455) say that part of the Sjenica area was part of the then Branković District.

 During the reign of the Ottoman Empire, Sjenica was used as a fortified site.
 On a nearby hill the Ottomans built a fortress, which was later demolished.
 Next to the fortress was a merchants' quarter and few wooden residential homes.